 When ZnCl2 is dissolved in water, the solution becomes acidic.
 The pH of this aqueous solution of zinc chloride having a concentration equals 6M is approx 1.

 After heating, the hydrated form of zinc chloride loses water and small quantities of ZnCl(OH) are obtained.

 Zinc Chloride is soluble in water, glycerol, ether, and alcohol.

-Zinc chloride is deliquescent in nature, so it should be protected from sources of moisture (water vapor).
+Zinc chloride is deliquescent in nature, so it should be protected from sources of moisture (water vapour).

 The reaction between Zinc and hydrogen chloride gives an anhydrous form of zinc chloride.
 The chemical equation is given below:

 Hydrochloric acid reacts with zinc sulphide to form zinc chloride and hydrogen sulphide.
 The chemical equation is given by: